-Commitment comes as part of ambitious £320m UK aid package for strengthening Africa’s financial markets, to boost economic growth and reduce poverty at scale.
+Commitment comes as part of ambitious £320m UK Foreign, Commonwealth and Development Office (FCDO) package for strengthening Africa’s financial markets, to boost economic growth and reduce poverty at scale.

-20 January 2020, London: FSD Kenya today welcomes a £17.14m commitment from UK Aid, part of a £320m package that will initiate an ambitious new phase of financial sector development across the continent.
+20 January 2020, London: FSD Kenya today welcomes a £17.14m commitment from the UK’s Foreign, Commonwealth and Development Office (FCDO), part of a £320m package that will initiate an ambitious new phase of financial sector development across the continent.
 Announced ahead of the UK-Africa Investment Summit London, the package includes an overall additional £220m for nine existing Financial Sector Deepening Programmes (FSDs) and £100m to set up and scale new FSDs in high-priority markets.

 The new commitment, announced by the UK’s International Development Secretary, Alok Sharma, represents the start of an important new approach to financial sector development in sub-Saharan Africa.
-The package from UK Aid recognises that a comprehensive, integrated approach to financial market development in Africa is required to realise the continent’s potential and help meet the United Nation’s global goals.
+The package from the UK’s Foreign, Commonwealth and Development Office (FCDO) recognises that a comprehensive, integrated approach to financial market development in Africa is required to realise the continent’s potential and help meet the United Nation’s global goals.
 The £320m commitment provides funding for ambitious programmes that create financing solutions for the opportunities and challenges faced across Africa’s economies, from individual households and micro-enterprises to business and infrastructure investment.
 This means addressing the entire system of finance from savings groups to capital market development and operating more closely to the interface between finance and the real world.

 Mr. Sharma said: “Africa’s substantial investment potential is clear, with many African countries outstripping global economic growth in recent decades.
 The UK is already the top financial exchange for Africa’s businesses, and we want investors to seize the exciting opportunities that Africa offers.
 These new initiatives, announced ahead of the UK-Africa Investment Summit, will make it easier, greener and more secure to invest in Africa, mobilising billions of pounds of sustainable investment to help end poverty.”